-(a) Financial liabilities at fair value through profit or loss.
-Financial liabilities at fair value through profit or loss include financial liabilities held for trading and those designated at initial recognition as liabilities at fair value through profit or loss;

-(b) Loans and borrowings.
-Loans and borrowings are financial liabilities which the Group has after borrowings attraction.
-Loans and borrowings are classified as current liabilities except when the Group has unconditional right to delay settlement of obligation at least for 12 months.
+- (a) Financial liabilities at fair value through profit or loss.
+Financial liabilities at fair value through profit or loss include financial liabilities held for trading and those designated at initial recognition as liabilities at fair value through profit or loss; - (b) Loans and borrowings.
+Loans and borrowings are financial liabilities that have been granted to the Group.
+Loans and borrowings are classified as current liabilities except when the Group has unconditional right to delay settlement of the obligation for at least for 12 months.